maths/moodle-qtype_stack/doc/en/STACK_question_admin/index.md

 STACK questions store the version of the STACK plug-in _last used_ to edit the question.
 The bulk tester runs all question tests, and also checks for changes with the current STACK plug-in version.

 It is possible to [bulk test materials on other sites](Testing_questions_on_other_sites.md).
 (Site admins will have the option to bulk test all materials, and there is also a command line bulk test option.)

+You can add in ``[[todo]]` blocks to the question description listing problems as a one-off process.

+* For the web page run the bulk-test on the chosen context, then run the page again with the option `&addtags=true` in the URL.
+There is no web-form interface for this (advanced) option.
+* For the CLI use the flag `--addtags`.

+The purpose of adding ``[[todo]]` blocks is (1) to find questions more easily without running the whole bulk test again, (2) enabling people without the capability `qtype/stack:usediagnostictools` to find questions which we know need work.

+The ``[[todo]]` blocks are added for broken questions, problems with upgrade or other errors.
+Missing seeds, missing tests and failing question tests.
+Blocks are _not_ added for empty worked solutions.

+These ``[[todo]]` blocks are only added once, but it does change the DB entry for each question.
+Use with care.

 ## Identifying STACK questions using particular blocks